 1. “What in the world is a BIM Strategy?” just came out of your mouth.

 Don’t fret, you’re not alone.
-Creating BIM used to a transactional activity, a box a manufacturer checked.
-Market-leading Manufacturers today are now using BIM to help position their products and achieve marketing and sales goals.
+Creating BIM (Building Information Models) used to be a transactional activity – it was a box a manufacturer checked.
+Market-leading manufacturers today are now using BIM to help position their products and achieve marketing and sales goals.

 2. You set it and forget it.